garrandall/popular-music-data/tracks/wait--the-whisper-song--ying-yang-twins.md

 Switch position and let the dick get down to business So you can see what you been missin'
-You might had some, but you never had none like this Just wait til' you see my dick (Oooooooo!!!)
+You might had some, but you never had none like this Just wait til' you see my dick (Oooooooo!)

 Hey bitch, wait til' you see my dick